Can Anxiety Make You Tired All the Time?

 5. Coping Mechanisms That Contribute to Fatigue

 While some habits help manage anxiety, others can worsen fatigue.
 For example, reaching for caffeine to counteract tiredness can lead to crashes later in the day.
 Similarly, avoidance behaviors (postponing tasks or avoiding responsibilities due to anxiety) can leave you feeling overwhelmed and stressed, ultimately leading to mental exhaustion.
+Chronic anxiety symptoms discussed here often overlap with addictive behaviors like those covered in gambling disorder and its mental health impact.
+Balancing responsibilities is an important factor to consider when evaluating inpatient mental health treatment facilities.

 How Can You Combat Anxiety-Induced Fatigue?